 Figures from Statistics Canada show that the 55-64 age group has the highest homeownership rate at 76.3%.

 A reverse mortgage allows you to borrow up to 55% of the value of your home.
 As such, if you currently have a mortgage on your home, the mortgage balance can be no more than 55% of your home value.
 In other words, you need to have at least 45% of equity build up in your home (Home Equity = Value – Existing Mortgage Balance).
 In most cases, people who consider reverse mortgages have a lot more equity than that.
 Many even had their homes fully paid off.
+Keep in mind 55% is the maximum amount of equity one can qualify for.
+The % is usually lower for borrowers who are at the lower end of the age spectrum.

 A reverse mortgage heavily relies on the equity in your home and how much the home can be sold for when you move or sell, reverse mortgage lenders tend to emphasize a lot more on the location of your home.
 For example, if you have a large property in a rural area, it may considered too “illiquid”.
 It means it’s harder to sell the property and the price is hard to predict.
 Therefore, you may not be eligible.
 However, if you live in a subdivision that’s close to transit and has steady real estate market, the chance of you getting approved is a lot higher.